human-conditions/yodrew.github.io-original/index.md

 #### help out

-If you provide me with a decent, safe, quiet house for a year, I will make hygienic darkroom retreating work.
+I need a decent, safe, quiet house for a year to make hygienic darkroom retreating work.
+If you can arrange one, please [let me know](/about).

 Otherwise, here are other ideas to [participate](/about/participate/) in hygienic darkroom retreating.